West Fairlee, Vermont: History

-During the Civil War 98 residents served, 11% of the town’s population.
-Among them Medal of Honor recipient General Stephen Thomas (Medal of Honor).
-This included Company A of the 15th Vermont Infantry Regiment which was organized in West Fairlee in 1862.
+During the American Civil War, 98 residents served, or 11% of the town’s population.
+Among them was Medal of Honor recipient General Stephen Thomas.
+The town also sent men from Company A of the 15th Vermont Infantry Regiment, which was organized in West Fairlee in 1862.

-West Fairlee was the summer residence of Nobel-winning economist Milton Friedman, which he named “Capitaf.”
+West Fairlee was the summer residence of Nobel-winning economist Milton Friedman, which he named "Capitaf."
 It was here that he and his wife, Rose Friedman wrote the 1980 bestselling book, Free to Choose.

-Portions of the 1983 film The Survivors starring Walter Mathau and Robin Williams was filmed in West Fairlee.
+Portions of the 1983 film The Survivors, starring Walter Mathau and Robin Williams was filmed in West Fairlee.